gyuri-lajos/everlog/src/hello-world.md

 layout: post.jade
 ---

-This is my first Starsmith post.
+How is it going out there?